haxsaw/hikaru/docs/patterns-recipes.rst

     and interact with each other.
 These would be managed by the dev or devops teams.
   - The environment domain is used to indicate where the application is running, such as dev, test, prod, etc. This may entail different monitoring labels or provide different names for finding common services used by the application.
-These would be managed by the infrastructure teams.
+These labels would be managed by the infrastructure teams.
   - The business unit domain is used to identify components of a business unit function.
     There may be a number of applications that go into a function, and hence this is an additional dimension to provide a function-centric view of resources, one that show